Montenegro Quick Facts

 Suppose you are looking for a country with relaxing beaches and incredible mountains full of adventure, history, and beautiful old towns.
 In that case, Montenegro might be a great next stop on your nomad journey!

 Montenegro is a fantastic destination for digital nomads.
 Many remote workers who visit the Balkans and Eastern European cities are attracted to Montenegro because of how beautiful and affordable the country is.

 Montenegro is ideal for those seeking a warmer destination for their next leg in their digital nomad journey.
 The Mediterranean climate makes it the perfect spot for relaxing and working simultaneously.

 There are many things to explore in Montenegro.
 With over 115 beaches and lots of exotic and unique flora and fauna, you’ll never spend a day without something to do.
 The local cuisine is exceptionally delicious, and the locals are friendly and helpful.
 Plus, Montenegro is one of the safest places.
 You can freely walk around the city at all hours without feeling anxious or unsafe.

 Attractions and best places to visit

-One of the most beautiful places to visit in Montenegro is Kotor Old Town and the Bay of Kotor.
+One of the most beautiful places in Montenegro is Kotor Old Town and the Bay of Kotor.
 Kotor’s Old Town is one of the Adriatic coast’s best-preserved fortified medieval towns.
-The town is full of stunning Venetian-styled architecture, and it lies just at the edge of the blue Bay of Kotor surrounded by mountains.
+The town is full of stunning Venetian-styled architecture, and it lies just at the edge of the blue Bay of Kotor, surrounded by mountains.
 The most distinct attraction in Kotor Old Town is the 12-century Cathedral of Saint Tryphon, which showcases the kind of stonemasonry the city was famous for during the Middle Ages.

 Digital nomad hotspots